Whether you like their food or not, McDonald’s are one the very best marketing businesses in the world today.

 Rather than focusing on what target audience, they have managed to go for them all in under a minute.

 Your customer base is probably more defined than McDonald’s but the lesson is valid, the more you understand about your customers, the easier it is to market to them.

 An often over looked aspect of McDonalds is how they localise their menu for a nation’s tastes.
 Ones I know of are salad bars in Italy, sea food options in Hong Kong, spicy variants in India and Choco fries and a shrimp wrap in Japan.

 Know your strengths and play to them

-It also knows its food isn’t all that great, so with this I mind it doesn’t compete on food quality.
+Let’s be honest, McDonalds knows its food isn’t all that great, which is why its marketing strategy never doesn’t compete on food quality.

 Instead it uses all those years of branding to communicate the feeling of familiarity, security, warmth and convenience you get when you go along. i.e. you know where you are with us.